harness/developer-hub/docs/internal-developer-portal/plugins/delegate-proxy.md

 ### Backend Proxy used to access an internal system using a Delegate Proxy

-In this case, the plugin connects to an internal system using both Backend Proxy and a Delegate Proxy.
+In this case, the plugin connects to an internal system using both Backend Proxy as well as a Delegate Proxy.
 The request to delegate proxy goes through an interceptor which checks for the host as it is required by the delegate proxy.

 <DocImage path={require('./static/del-back-proxy.png')} />